Professor Karen Hussey is Chair of the Emissions Reduction Assurance Committee.

-Professor Karen Hussey was appointed Deputy Director-General of the Queensland Department of Environment and Science in May 2020.
+Professor Hussey was Deputy Director-General of the Queensland Department of Environment and Science and was the inaugural director of CPF.

-In its first year, the centre developed capacity in three key areas:
+In its first year, CPF developed capacity in three key areas:

 • Science, technology and society